 There are several hurdles to be overcome if radiation is to be applied widely with immunotherapy.
 The most basic is figuring out the optimal dose and delivery schedule required to cause immunogenic cell death; both seem to be influenced by the microenvironment and the genetic make-up of individual tumors.

 Also, immunotherapy has not been effective in all cancers.
 It relies heavily on the presence of antigens – proteins or other molecules on the surface of cells – that are slightly altered on cancer cells.
 Some cancer patients don’t have enough antigen-presenting cells to be detected.
 Or they have other immunosuppressive factors that are difficult to overcome; in some cases, these can actually be exacerbated by radiation.

 For example, radiation activates TGFB, a key immunosuppressive cytokine (signaling protein) on many types of cells, notably dendritic cells and T cells.
 This could actually make the immune system more tolerant of the tumor.
-To overcome this, Formenti and Demaria are working with Karsten Pilones, M.D., Ph.D., to test combination therapies in which radiation is administered alongside TGFB inhibitor drugs.
+To overcome this, Formenti and Demaria worked with Karsten Pilones, M.D., Ph.D., to test combination therapies in which radiation is administered alongside TGFB inhibitor drugs.